Nelson, birthplace of New Zealand rugby

 [Narrator] The first rugby game played in New Zealand took place in Nelson’s Observation Hill reserve.
 Situated on the edge of the city beside the Maitai River, this reserve also includes the botanical gardens.
 It takes its name from New Zealand’s central survey point, placed on top of Observation Hill in 1877.

-The game of rugby originated at Rugby School in England, where it was common for over 300 people to be involved in a rough game of ‘big side football’.
+The game of rugby originated at Rugby school in England, where it was common for over 300 people to be involved in a rough game of ‘big side football’.
 The object of this game was to drive the ball over the opponents’ line.
 This gave the opportunity to try to kick a goal, hence the origin of the ‘try’.

 In 1823, William Ellis broke with convention by running forward carrying the ball, and the game of rugby was born.
 In New Zealand, cricket, soccer and Australian Rules football was established before rugby.

 Charles Monro, who has been called the father of New Zealand rugby, played the game as a public school student in England.
 He introduced the game to the Nelson Town Football Club and suggested a match be played against Nelson College.
 The college, whose headmaster was a former student of Rugby School, agreed.
-On the 14th of May 1870, New Zealand’s first official game of rugby took place, nearly 50 years after the game was invented.
+On the 14th of May 1870, New Zealand’s first official game of rugby took place, nearly fifty years after the game was invented.

 [Reporter] A crowd of around 200 including a fair sprinkling of ladies and a goodly number of the opposite sex gathered at the Botanics to watch a new version of football.